1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 5. Return to the old Passenger Train Depot (1890-91)

-Related Video: Landmark Trek 3: Whitewater Depot part 1 An educational, mini-documentary on the history of the Whitewater, Wisconsin Passenger Depot from its beginning to 1951.
+Related Video: Landmark Trek 3: Whitewater Depot part 1 by James Olm.
+An educational, mini-documentary on the history of the Whitewater, Wisconsin Passenger Depot from its beginning to 1951.

-Related Video: Landmark Trek 4: Whitewater Depot part 2 An educational, mini-documentary on the history of the Whitewater, Wisconsin Passenger Depot from 1951 to 2023.
+Related Video: Landmark Trek 4: Whitewater Depot part 2 by James Olm.
+An educational, mini-documentary on the history of the Whitewater, Wisconsin Passenger Depot from 1951 to 2023.

 6. Cross S Fremont St. to Cravath Lakefront Park and walk along

-the lake path past the Frawley Family Amphitheater (2020).
+the lake path past the fish and the Frawley Family Amphitheater (2020).

 7. Whitewater residents enjoying Cravath Lake recreation.